 For many years the oil companies and plastic manufacturers have been warned by governments and NGOs that their business is under threat because plastic creates microplastics and is very persistent in the environment.
 The only way to respond to this is to accept that it will not be possible in the foreseeable future to collect all the postconsumer plastic for recycling even in the developed world, and therefore to support and use biodegradable masterbatch technology.
 This can be put into PE and PP products at little or no extra cost, so that they will no longer accumulate in the open environment.

-That is why d2w has been invented.
-It is used to make biodegradable PE and PP products, and they look and perform during their useful life just the same as ordinary PE or PP products.
+D2w is used to make biodegradable PE and PP products, which look and perform during their useful life just the same as ordinary PE or PP products.
 D2w plastic has been available for 25 years and much of it has been recycled, but when waste-management fails and it gets into the open environment it will degrade and then biodegrade much more quickly than ordinary plastic, without leaving microplastics or other harmful residues.
 It does not contain heavy metals, and is proved to be non-toxic according to the OECD Standards.

 There have been many scientific studies of this technology, and the latest and most important was a three-year research programme sponsored by the French Government, at l’Observatoire Oceanologique de Banyul Sur Mer.
 It was known as Oxomar, and concluded in March 2021 that plastic made with Symphony’s d2w technology will biodegrade even in the marine environment significantly more efficiently than conventional plastic.
 The Report can be found in English and French at https://www.biodeg.org/wp-content/uploads/2021/07/Final-report-OXOMAR-10032021.pdf